 For a little bit of extra self-love, try massaging your face with a jade face roller.
 The purpose of using a roller on your skin is to mimic the effects of deep lymphatic massage.
 Rolling encourages drainage, directly decreasing puffiness and removing all that toxic sludge that builds up in the face from environmental stressors.
 Its soothing effect encourages plumpness in the tissue while also calming swelling and redness.

-Try this jade roller trick: chill your roller in the fridge for a few hours before use and get ready to say “aaaaaaaaaah yes” to skin health, relaxation, and anti-aging.
+Try this jade roller trick: chill your roller in the fridge for a few hours before use and get ready to say “aaaaaaaaaah yes” to skin health, relaxation, and a youthful appearance.
 This is one of our favorite tricks for summer skin care for a nice refreshing and cooling massage.

 #4 Nourishing Sleep

 A good night’s sleep is everything!
 As we sleep, the body’s natural repair systems go into overdrive.
 You can help your skin’s healing functions with just a few tweaks to your sleep routine2 because some kinds of beauty sleep are better than others.

 Be wary of sleeping on your side – Sleeping on your side lines the skin of your face and stretches it.
 When you sleep with a side of your face on the pillow, it can cause unevenness in skin tone and volume.